nsbgn/thumbledore/README.md

 idle while your weakest finger contorts to reach keys like `escape` and `backspace`.
 Exotic keyboards can remedy this, but lack portability.

-`thumbledore` is a 42-key layout that is meant for keyboards with thumb keys like the Corne, but that *also* fits broadly within the constraints of a laptop keyboard.
+`thumbledore` is a layout with 40±2 keys that is meant for keyboards with at least 2 or ideally 3 thumb keys per hand, but that *also* fits broadly within the constraints of a laptop keyboard.

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.
 -   **Graceful degradation.** You can keep a somewhat consistent layout even when you're stuck on a laptop keyboard.
--   **Easy to remember.** There is only one additional layer for symbols, one for navigation keys, and you combine them for the function keys.
+-   **Easy to remember.** There is only *one* additional layer for symbols and *one* for navigation and function keys.
+That's it.
 -   **One-handed control.** The number pad can be controlled with just the right hand.
 Navigation keys can be controlled with just the left.
--   **Progressive learning.** You don't have to learn everything all at once --- or ever.
+-   **Progressive learning.** You don't need to learn everything all at once.
 I've found the symbol layer to be most important, so start with that.
+-   **No regressions.** Modifiers stack in a sensible way, and all common keys that you might want to press are still available --- for example, you can still emit a bare press of the right control key.
+-   **No homerow mods**.
+Overloading letter keys necessarily introduces time-based disambiguation, which can be fickle and introduces visual delay.
+You can use tricks to mitigate this and train yourself to work with it, but I have avoided them here.

 ## Keys